SAFE Notes: Everything You Need to Know

 - As an investor, you can change the note to equity if the startup changes power or is acquired.
 Nothing can get in the way of you opting to do so.

-- If an investor opts for a convertible note instead, that means he has an end date in mind, which helps make things clear in the future.
-Interest does accrue, and this helps raise value on the initial investment.
+- An investor who opts for a convertible note instead has an end date in mind, which helps make things clear in the future.
+Interest does accrue.
+This helps raise value on the initial investment.

 Some people believe that convertible notes are best for investors and companies alike.
 It has been said that the SAFE note tries too hard to be easy, but convertibles are simply fairer.